vulcanize/ipld-eth-indexer/documentation/resync.md

-## VulcanizeDB Super Node Resync
+## ipfs-blockchain-watcher resync
-The `resync` command is made available for directing the resyncing of super node data within specified ranges.
+The `resync` command is made available for directing the resyncing of ipfs-blockchain-watcherdata within specified ranges.
 It also contains a utility for cleaning out old data, and resetting the validation level of data.

 ### Rational